golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/yagna-installation-for-requestors.md

 {% /tabs %}

 {% alert level="warning" %}
 The instructions above allow you to set a temporary app-key that will disappear after the Yagna service restart.
 That is good for experiments and for running examples and tutorials.
-For production deployment, it is recommended to use a unique app-key generated according to instructions provided [here](/docs/creators/javascript/examples/using-app-keys#creating-unique-app-keys).
+For production deployment, it is recommended to use a unique app-key generated using `yagna app-key create <key-name>` command.

 {% /alert %}